-In this article, I am going to discuss Indexes in SQL Server and we will also discuss how do the indexes make your search operations faster with examples.
+In this article, I am going to discuss Indexes in SQL Server with Examples and we will also discuss how do the indexes make your search operations faster with examples.
 Please read our previous article, where we discussed Joins in SQL Server with examples.
 As part of this article, we are going to discuss the following pointers in detail.

 - How data search when there is no index?

 - Understanding the Balanced Tree (B-Tree) in SQL Server.

 - How will be the database engine retrieves the data from a table?

 - Multiple Examples to understand Indexes in SQL Server.

 - What is an index?